shevonnepolastre/AZ-104-Studying/StorageAccounts/StorageAccountProjects.md

 ### Mini Project 3 - Provide private storage for internal company documents

+Requirements were:

+1. The company needs a storage account for its private documents.

+2. Adding redundancy to your storage account.

+3. Setting up a shared access signature so partners can access a file.

+4. Keeping the storage on the public website backed up.

+5. Moving content to cool tiers with lifecycle management.

+In light of this, I went ahead and deleted the storage account I used for my first two projects and made a new one.
+I could have created a private endpoint, but I will save that when I get to VNets.

+When I created the storage account, I had to create a Shared Access Signature (SAS).
+I did this pretty easily.
+In your storage account, you append it to the link for a file and the person can access it.
+The downside is that it comes with some risks, so I might get fancier and use Entra ID.

+I made the redundancy to ZRS because the requirements required high availability.
+When I tried to upgrade to GZRS, I got an error.
+GRS was grayed out.

+Lifecycle management was easy, and I made a rule that moved data to a cool tier after 15 days.

+The backup part stumped me.
+My head was spinning, and I didn't want to look at the solution yet.

+After staring at the options for a while, I decided to check out Data Protection, and there it was (or so I thought).
+I created a backup vault and policy, but then I got an error about object replication.

+After seeing that, I clicked on Object Replication.
+Added a second storage account and blob container, and created a rule to backup from one to the other.
+I looked at the solution and that was the way to go.
+However, what was Azure Backup?

+I found this answer while searching: "Azure Backup and Azure replication are both Azure storage options that maintain copies of data.
+Azure Backup can restore deleted or corrupted data, while Azure replication maintains multiple copies of data."

 ### Mini Project 4 - Provide shared file storage for the company offices

 ### Mini Project 5 - Provide storage for a new company app